-Risk Mitigation Adverse external financial environment and The Finance Committee regularly reviews the financial performance of the Charity and monitors the investment managers closely, taking expert advice. performance of investment managers In order to provide balance and diversification to the portfolio and reduce risk, the RMBF splits its investments between at least two fund managers with different approaches.
-Fraud Financial controls at the RMBF are documented and follow Charity Commission guidelines.
+Risk Mitigation Adverse external financial environment and performance of investment managers Fraud The Finance Committee regularly reviews the financial performance of the Charity and monitors the investment managers closely, taking expert advice and advising the Board accordingly.
+In order to provide balance and diversification to the portfolio and reduce risk, the RMBF splits its investments between at least two fund managers with different approaches.
+Financial controls at the RMBF are documented and follow Charity Commission guidelines.
 The RMBF accounts are fully audited annually.
-IT systems are regularly updated.
-Health and safety We undertake regular risk assessments, and monitor health and safety policies and procedures, supported by Croner, who are specialists in health and safety law.
+IT systems are regularly Health and safety updated.
+We undertake regular risk assessments, and monitor health and safety policies and procedures, supported by Croner, who are specialists in health and safety law.
 Croner conduct a premises review annually.
-Specific risk assessments were conducted in relation to the Covid-19 pandemic.
 Health pandemic The RMBF has procedures in place to ensure the Charity can continue to operate effectively and deliver all services in the case of a health pandemic such as Covid-19.
-We will monitor and follow government advice on safe working procedures while ensuring that we can assess grant applications and make payments in a timely manner.
-The majority of staff can work from home with secure access to their work and payments can also be processed remotely with appropriate safeguards.
+We will follow government advice on safe working procedures while ensuring that we can assess grant applications and make payments in a timely manner.
+All staff can work from home with secure access to their work and payments can also be processed remotely with appropriate safeguards.
 Disaster recovery The RMBF has a formal business recovery plan and all staff have been issued with laptops to enable remote working.
 Data protection, cyber security and loss of information We ensure that all of our staff receive training on data protection and cyber security.
 Our data protection policy is circulated to all staff and procedures are in place to ensure compliance with the Data Protection Act and GDPR.
 We will continue to monitor RMBF data protection procedures and best practice.
-Our IT support function is outsourced to a professional service company, who this year have moved our IT systems from in-house servers into the cloud.
+Our IT support function is outsourced to a professional service company.
 Our data is regularly backed up.
 All our PCs have automatically updating antivirus protection.